GrowGardens.ai

 Can I plant tomatoes directly in the ground in June?

-Yes, June is a good time to transplant tomatoes outdoors in Indianapolis, as the risk of frost has passed and soil temperatures are warm.
+Yes, June is a good time to plant tomato seedlings outdoors in Indianapolis as soil temperatures are warm enough for healthy growth.

 How often should I water container plants in June?

-Container plants generally need daily watering in June due to heat and faster drying; check soil moisture each morning.
+Container plants typically need daily watering in June due to heat and faster drying soil; check moisture daily and water when the top inch feels dry.

-Is it too late to start cool-season crops now?
+Is it too late to start herbs in June?

 What pests should I watch for in June?

-Common pests include aphids, cucumber beetles, and tomato hornworms; regular inspection and early intervention help control them.
+Common pests include aphids, tomato hornworms, and cucumber beetles; regular inspection and early treatment help prevent damage.

 Next steps